gobiz-go/gobiz_be/README.md

 This is a simple Golang template using Go Fibre as the base framework, and mongodb.com as database host.
 It is compatible with alwaysdata.com CI/CD deployment.

+## MongoDB Preparation

+First thing to do is prepare mongo database using in this template:
+1. signup mongodb.com and create one instance of mongodb.
+2. Download mongocompass, connect with your mongostring URI from mongodb.com
+3. Create database name iteung and collection reply
+3. Import [this json](https://whatsauth.my.id/webhook/iteung.reply.json) into reply collection.

 ## Go Boilerplate Folder Structure

 ![image](https://github.com/gocroot/alwaysdata/assets/11188109/aa3a8162-3aa9-4a55-be6c-2e0caf5dcfef)